 Graduate Internship Program

-CLA has launched a student internship program to offer doctoral and research-based master’s students the opportunity to gain experience in a workplace and profession outside of traditional faculty positions, explore how their academic training translates into various career options, and build skills that will translate across sectors and jobs.
+In spring 2021, CLA launched a student internship program to offer doctoral and research-based master’s students the opportunity to gain experience in a workplace and profession outside of traditional faculty positions, explore how their academic training translates into various career options, and build skills that will translate across sectors and jobs.

-In spring 2021, Graduate Career Services Director Mackenzie Sullivan is working with a dozen students via a series of workshops and related activities on pursuing diverse career options.
-While the immediate goal is to provide outside work experience for students via summer internships, the program also trains students in how to conduct a job search effectively so that they are prepared to do so upon graduation.
-The college provides fellowship funding to ensure that each student with an internship receives the standard graduate researcher salary, regardless of the ability of the employer to pay.
-This funding also has the benefit of allowing students to apply for a full range of internships, including low-paid (or possibly unpaid) positions in areas relevant to their doctoral experience.
+Graduate Career Services Director Mackenzie Sullivan worked with a dozen students via a series of workshops and related activities on pursuing diverse career options.
+While the immediate goal has been to provide outside work experience for students via summer internships, the program also trained students in how to conduct a job search effectively so that they are prepared to do so upon graduation.
+The college provided fellowship funding to ensure that each student with an internship received the standard graduate researcher salary, regardless of the ability of the employer to pay.
+This funding also had the benefit of allowing students to apply for a full range of internships, including low-paid (or possibly unpaid) positions in areas relevant to their doctoral experience.

-Interested in offering an internship or fellowship for graduate students as part of the CLA Internship Challenge 2021?
+Interested in offering an internship or fellowship for graduate students?

 Contact Mackenzie Sullivan, Director of Graduate Student Career Services, if you'd like to hire a doctoral or master's degree student.